-Child Self-harm - eating disorders, self-mutilation and Poor self-image, self-harm, self-hatred suicide attempts Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or Sudden changes in school work habits, become anal area truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
-Excessively interested in the child.
+Cl nild Self-harm - eating disorders, self-mutilation and Poor self-image, self-harm, self-hatred suicide attempts Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Sexual partilers Parent Family/environment Family/environment Marginalised or isolated by the community.
+Parent · · · · · · · · · · · · · · · · · · · Parent History of sexual abuse Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or Parent History of sexual abuse Excessively interested in the child.
+Parent displays inappropriate behaviour towards Marginalised or isolated by the community.
 History of mental health, alcohol or drug misuse or domestic violence.
-Parent displays inappropriate behaviour towards the History of unexplained death, illness or multiple child or other children surgery in parents and/or siblings of the family Conviction for sexual offences Past history in the care of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Comments made by the parent/carer about the child.
-Grooming behaviour
+History of unexplained death, illness or multiple Parent History of sexual abuse Excessively interested in the child.
+Parent displays inappropriate behaviour towards the child or other children Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self-harm, somatising disorder or false allegations of